skipperq93/cyberkit/README.md

 Ensure to run `Tools/Scripts/configure-xcode-for-embedded-development` before 1st build or any time you reinstall/update Xcode or its SDKs.

+Beginning 2 January 2024, you can just [ad hoc sign](https://akemi.ai/?page/how2asu) with no changes to CyberKit itself which is especially convenient if you want to build in a macOS VM on Apple Silicon [where you can't sign in to your Apple ID](https://developer.apple.com/forums/thread/707682).

 You will build the "Everything up to CyberKit" target then the appropriate app.

 ### Development Environment Notes